AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 | Weeks 8 through 12 | One bi-weekly backup    |
 | Month 3 through 5  | One backup per month    |

-This policy may vary depending on your
+This policy may vary depending on your cloud infrastructure plan.

 ### Recovery Time Objective